jyasskin/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 --- abstract

-This document describes checkpoints of draft-yasskin-http-origin-signed-responses to synchronize implementation between clients, intermediates, and publishers.
+This document describes checkpoints of draft-yasskin-wpack-signed-exchanges to synchronize implementation between clients, intermediates, and publishers.

 --- note_Note_to_Readers